What is the Fourier Transform of a Spatial Point Process?: Direct Spectral Summaries of Point Patterns

-If we take $h(z)=h_0(z)=\frac{1}{\sqrt{|B|}}1(z\in B)$ then we recover Bartlett's peridogram in~\eqref{bartlett2} from~\eqref{periodogram2}.
-The point of using a general function $h(z)$ is that abruptly ending the inclusion of points when we leave the region $B$ causes ripples in wavenumber, and therefore a worse estimation of the spectrum, as is also the case of time series when not using a taper~\citep{percival1993spectral}.
-We have deduced an asymptotic distribution for $J_h(\k)$ using~\citep{biscio2019general} but this result cannot be applied to $I_h(\k)$ even if it superficially may seem to be of the correct form.
+If we take $h(z)=h_0(z)=|B|^{-\frac12}\I(z\in B)$ then we recover Bartlett's periodogram in~\eqref{bartlett2} from~\eqref{Ih}.
+If we do not take the $h_0(z)$ taper then Bartlett's periodogram is not exactly recovered.
+The point of using a general function $h(z)$ is that abruptly ending the inclusion of points when we leave the region $B$ causes ripples in wavenumber, and therefore a worse estimation of the spectrum, as is also the case of time series when not using a taper~\cite{Percival1993}.
+We study the whole {\em family of estimators} $I_h(\k)$, where a new member of the family is defined for each choice of $h$.
+We also note that~\eqref{Ih} is a direct spectral estimator~\cite[p.~207]{Percival1993}.
+Multidimensional tapers are available to us~\cite{hanssen1997multidimensional,simons2011spatiospectral}, and can be pre-computed.
+Our choice of tapering corresponds to using continuous tapers evaluated at random locations.
+We have deduced an asymptotic distribution for $J_h(\k)$ using~\cite{biscio2019general} but this result cannot be applied to $I_h(\k)$ even if it superficially may seem to be of the correct form.

-What can we then say about $I_h(\k)$?
-Using the continuous mapping theorem~\citep{dasgupta2008asymptotic} we can deduce from~\eqref{CLT} that if we consider only arguments $\k$ so that the complementary covariance is negligible then

-where the parameters of the non--central $\chi^2_k(m^2)$ ($k$ denoting the degrees of freedom, and $m^2$ the non-centrality parameter).
-We give $H(w)$ in~\eqref{eqn:Hdef}.
-We can also use the uniform integrability of the variable $ J_h(\k)$, to get the asymptotic moments of $I_0(\k)$ from these limits.

-Note that the sum in~\eqref{periodogram2} cannot be evaluated in a computationally efficient manner (compare to~\citep{cooley1965algorithm}), as the locations $\{x\}$ are \underline{not} regularly spaced, which is unfortunate, but unavoidable.
-Finally~\eqref{periodogram2} is bilinear in $J_h(w)$ but it is not bilinear in $X$, unlike the commensurate expressions for the DFT of time series and random fields.
+Note that the sum in~\eqref{Ih} cannot be evaluated in a computationally efficient manner, unlike the DFT, as the locations $\{x\}$ are \underline{not} regularly spaced, which is unfortunate, but unavoidable.
+Finally~\eqref{Ih} is bilinear in $J_h(\freq)$ but it is not bilinear in $X$, unlike the commensurate expressions for the DFT of time series and random fields.

-For completeness we also note the isotropic estimator of \citep[Eqn.~3.3]{diggle1987nonparametric} in 2D, namely
+For completeness we also note the isotropic estimator of \cite[Eqn.~3.3]{diggle1987nonparametric} in 2D, namely